simonmichael/hledger_site/src/conversion2.md

 ### Gain/loss reporting

-The equity method keeps a trace of all commodity exchanges in the equity account, in effect properly recording the accumulated gain/loss from all commodity exchanges.
+The equity method keeps a trace of all commodity exchanges in the equity account, in effect properly recording the accumulated gain/loss from all commodity exchanges (it can be seen by valuing the accumulated total of those equity balances in some commodity).

-The @ method does not record the gain/loss from commodity exchanges.
+The @ method does not record the gain/loss from commodity exchanges (at least, not so explicitly and not grouped by commodity pair.
+We can still calculate it using hledger valuation features like -V, --valuechange, --gain.)

 ### Balanced accounts